Softwarovy-projekt/Documentation/README.md

 Due to the fact that the benchmarks were stripped of multithreading, the performance of .NET 7 greatly differs from the results shown on the benchmark game website.
-With some benchmark runs taking over 30 seconds in .NET 7 release mode, we anticipated that our interpreter would be much slower and decided to limit the number of iterations to 3, though any arbitrary number could be chosen.
+With some benchmark runs taking over 30 seconds in .NET 7 release mode, we anticipated that our interpreter would be much slower and decided to limit the number of iterations to three, though any arbitrary number could be chosen.

 We decided not to compare our interpreter to BACIL, as it was never our goal to outperform it.
 Instead, we wanted to compare our interpreter to the .NET runtime, as it is the most popular implementation of the